warren-bank/mirror-XMail-mail-server/Readme.txt

 	[AllowNullSender]
 	Enable null sender ( "MAIL FROM:<>" ) messages to be accepted by XMail.

+	[AllowSmtpVRFY]
+	Enable the use of VRFY SMTP command.
+This flags may be forced by SMTP authentication.

+	[Pop3SyncErrorAccount]
+	This defines the email account ( MUST be handled locally ) that will receive all fetched email that XMail has not been able to deliver.

 	[SMTP-RDNSCheck]
 	Indicate if XMail must do an RDNS lookup before accepting a incoming SMTP connection.